ale-casco/lyticEBV_RNAseq/README.md

 # lyticEBV_RNAseq

 ## Overview
 This repository contains the scripts and workflows used in our study on bulk RNA-seq data from FAC-sorted latent, early lytic, and late lytic fractions of lymphoblastoid cell lines (LCLs) transformed by a dual-fluorescent lytic reporter Epstein-Barr virus (EBV).

-Data processing was conducted using bash scripts within an Ubuntu Linux environment, with additional processing and visualization performed in R on a Windows platform.
+Data processing was primarily conducted in an Ubuntu Linux environment.
+Additional processing and visualization were performed in R.

 ## Data Availability

-Raw (genome-aligned BAM files) and processed (RSEM output) RNA-seq data used in this study can be accessed through the NCBI GEO database under the accession number GSE271717.
-The full manuscript detailing our findings is available on Cell Reports <under revisions>.
+The raw (genome-aligned BAM files) and processed (RSEM output) RNA-seq data used in this study are available through the NCBI GEO database under the accession number GSE271717.
+The full manuscript detailing our findings is available on Cell Reports (currently under revision).

 ## Repository Contents

-- **Linux_workflow**: Contains the detailed Linux workflow and associated bash scripts employed for data processing.
+- **'Linux_workflow'**: Contains the detailed Linux workflow and associated bash scripts employed for data processing.
 - **Rscripts**: Contains the R scripts utilized for data analysis and generation of figures.
 - **initiate.R**: This script facilitates the setup of the R environment.
 Executing it will launch the RStudio project **'lyticEBV_project.Rproj'**, which leverages the **'renv'** environment.
 This environment ensures reproducibility by encapsulating the specific R package versions used throughout the study.
 See **'renv.lock'** for a snapshot of the R environment.